 It fits perfectly in the context of forecasting future demand.
-Top management is forecasting demand by traditional methods like time series by aggregating past trends of various parameters like Product attributes, geography, age group, price segment etc. This process is carried out by time series methods and other traditional demand forecasting tools.
-It looks accurate on paper as an aggregation of more parameters increase the accuracy of Forecasting naturally.
+Top management is forecasting demand by traditional methods like time series by aggregating past trends of various parameters like Product attributes, geography, age group, price segment, etc. This process is carried out by time series methods and other traditional demand forecasting tools.
+It looks accurate on paper as an aggregation of more parameters increases the accuracy of Forecasting naturally.

 Under “Demand Management Trilogy”, I have already published two articles.
-The first article is on “Demand Planning” wherein you can understand it very comprehensively and the second article is on “Demand Forecasting” which is a buzz word in Sales and Marketing industry and give insights to top-management for all important business decision making which helps the business to meet future customer demand.
-Despite both these concepts are still relevant and provide insights to C-level executives to make strategic decisions, both are missing capability to address the near future demand which is dependent on current and real-time events.
-To incorporate the capability of anticipating near future demand in Traditional Forecasting M
+The first article is on “Demand Planning” wherein you can understand it very comprehensively and the second article is on “Demand Forecasting” which is a buzz word in the Sales and Marketing industry and give insights to top-management for all important business decision making which helps the business to meet future customer demand.
+Despite both these concepts are still relevant and provide insights to C-level executives to make strategic decisions, both are missing the capability to address the near future demand which is dependent on current and real-time events.
+To incorporate the capability of anticipating near future demand in the Traditional Forecasting M

 WHAT IS DEMAND SENSING?

 It is a methodology and technology that leverages new mathematical techniques and current real-time information to create an accurate near-future forecast (whatever may be of hours or days depends how the dynamic supply chain is) of demand, based on current realities of the supply chain.